PatrickNgare/tlisting/README.md

 # Tailwind Css Project

-A simple project to leanrn th useage of tailwind css in a projet
+A simple project to learn the useage of tailwind css in a projet